 Tools and software to assist with determining and managing environmental flows.

-Our Sustainable Water Allocation Programme (SWAP) has produced a series of tools and software to assist with managing freshwater resources.
+The programme has produced a series of tools and software to assist with assessing ecological flow requirements in rivers.

-This is an interactive web-based application being developed for exploring national scale predictions of a suite of river environmental variables, including water quality, hydrology, bed sediment size, invertebrate metrics, fish presence and bed sediment cover.
+New Zealand River Maps is an interactive web-based application for exploring national scale predictions of a suite of river environmental variables, including water quality, hydrology, bed sediment size, invertebrate metrics, fish presence, bed sediment cover and water allocation.

 This a water planning and management tool designed to assist with setting regional or large scale water resource use limits.
 It predicts how limits on water take and minimum residual river flows can be designed to optimise reliability of water use and effects on instream environments.